Home > Recipes > Staples > Homemade Lamb Bone Broth

 Cooking times:

-• Bone broth: Min.
-10 hrs stove, 12 hours slow cooker, 4 hours pressure cooker.
+• Lamb bone broth: 10 hrs stove, 12 hours slow cooker, 4 hours pressure cooker.

 Storage: Pour the broth through a fine sieve into heat and freezer-proof, airtight containers or ice cube trays while warm.
 Once fully cooled, you can easily remove the fat at the top and store the stock in the fridge or freezer.
-Bone broth can be stored up to one week in the fridge and three months in the freezer.
+I typically leave the fat cap and use the tallow as a meal starter once defrosted.
+Bone broth can be stored up to one week in the fridge and 3 months in the freezer.

 Nutrition